alayagood/alaya-fullstack-challenge/README.md

 Please create a pull request for each exercise, so that we can evaluate the final features' code.
 Don't hesitate to enhance the setup documentation if required.

-### 0 - Guidelines

-- The only accepted delivery method is a pull request on this repository.
-We do not accept any other delivery method (no zip, no link to a zip, no link to a fork, etc.).
-- Do not change the prettier config or introduce your own code style rules.
-It is important that we can easily read and understand the diff of your changes.

 To show us your skills we would like you to build theses 2 features: